FrancescaSrc/BlockchainND/project_1/README.md

 You can check in your terminal the the Express application is listening in the PORT 8000

-## What do I need to implement to satisfy my employer requirements?
+## Implementation methods

 1. `block.js` file.
-In the `Block` class we are going to implement the method:
-    `validate()`.
-    /**
-     *  The `validate()` method will validate if the block has been tampered or not.
-     *  Been tampered means that someone from outside the application tried to change
-     *  values in the block data as a consecuence the hash of the block should be different.
-     *  Steps:
-     *  1. Return a new promise to allow the method be called asynchronous.
-     *  2. Save the in auxiliary variable the current hash of the block (`this` represent the block object)
-     *  3. Recalculate the hash of the entire block (Use SHA256 from crypto-js library)
-     *  4. Compare if the auxiliary hash value is different from the calculated one.
-     *  5. Resolve true or false depending if it is valid or not.
-     *  Note: to access the class values inside a Promise code you need to create an auxiliary value `let self = this;` */
-2. `block.js` file.
-In the `Block` class we are going to implement the method:
-    `getBData()`.
-    /**
-     *  Auxiliary Method to return the block body (decoding the data)
-     *  Steps:
-     *
-     *  1. Use hex2ascii module to decode the data
-     *  2. Because data is a javascript object use JSON.parse(string) to get the Javascript Object
-     *  3. Resolve with the data and make sure that you don't need to return the data for the `genesis block`
-     *     or Reject with an error.
-     */
-3. `blockchain.js` file.
-In the `Blockchain` class we are going to implement the method:
-    `_addBlock(block)`.
-    /**
-     * _addBlock(block) will store a block in the chain
-     * @param {*} block
-     * The method will return a Promise that will resolve with the block added
-     * or reject if an error happen during the execution.
-     * You will need to check for the height to assign the `previousBlockHash`,
-     * assign the `timestamp` and the correct `height`...At the end you need to
-     * create the `block hash` and push the block into the chain array.
-Don't for get
-     * to update the `this.height`
-     * Note: the symbol `_` in the method name indicates in the javascript convention
-     * that this method is a private method.
-     */
-4. `blockchain.js` file.
-In the `Blockchain` class we are going to implement the method:
-    `requestMessageOwnershipVerification(address)`
-    /**
-     * The requestMessageOwnershipVerification(address) method
-     * will allow you  to request a message that you will use to
-     * sign it with your Bitcoin Wallet (Electrum or Bitcoin Core)
-     * This is the first step before submit your Block.
-     * The method return a Promise that will resolve with the message to be signed
-     * @param {*} address
-     */
-5. `blockchain.js` file.
-In the `Blockchain` class we are going to implement the method:
-    `submitStar(address, message, signature, star)`
-    /**
-     * The submitStar(address, message, signature, star) method
-     * will allow users to register a new Block with the star object
-     * into the chain.
-This method will resolve with the Block added or
-     * reject with an error.
-     * Algorithm steps:
-     * 1. Get the time from the message sent as a parameter example: `parseInt(message.split(':')[1])`
-     * 2. Get the current time: `let currentTime = parseInt(new Date().getTime().toString().slice(0, -3));`
-     * 3. Check if the time elapsed is less than 5 minutes
-     * 4. Veify the message with wallet address and signature: `bitcoinMessage.verify(message, address, signature)`
-     * 5. Create the block and add it to the chain
-     * 6. Resolve with the block added.
-     * @param {*} address
-     * @param {*} message
-     * @param {*} signature
-     * @param {*} star
-     */
-6. `blockchain.js` file.
-In the `Blockchain` class we are going to implement the method:
-    `getBlockByHash(hash)`
-    /**
-     * This method will return a Promise that will resolve with the Block
-     *  with the hash passed as a parameter.
-     * Search on the chain array for the block that has the hash.
-     * @param {*} hash
-     */
-7. `blockchain.js` file.
-In the `Blockchain` class we are going to implement the method:
-    `getStarsByWalletAddress (address)`
-    /**
-     * This method will return a Promise that will resolve with an array of Stars objects existing in the chain
-     * and are belongs to the owner with the wallet address passed as parameter.
-     *
-     * @param {*} address
-     */
-8. `blockchain.js` file.
-In the `Blockchain` class we are going to implement the method:
-    `validateChain()`
-    /**
-     * This method will return a Promise that will resolve with the list of errors when validating the chain.
-     * Steps to validate:
-     * 1. You should validate each block using `validateBlock`
-     * 2. Each Block should check the with the previousBlockHash */

-## How to test your application functionalities?

-To test your application I recommend you to use POSTMAN, this tool will help you to make the requests to the API.
-Always is useful to debug your code see what is happening in your algorithm, so I will let you this video for you to check on how to do it >https://www.youtube.com/watch?v=6cOsxaNC06c .
-Try always to debug your code to understand what you are doing.
+In the `Block` class I have implemented the following methods:
+    `validate()`: validate if the block has been tampered or not.
+      *  Note: to access the class values inside a Promise code you need to create an auxiliary value `let self = this;`
+2.  `getBData()`: auxiliary method to return the block body (decoding the data)
+3.  `_addBlock(block)`: _addBlock(block) will store a block in the chain
+4. `requestMessageOwnershipVerification(address)`: allows to request a message that you will use to  sign it with your Bitcoin Wallet (Electrum or Bitcoin Core)
+5. `submitStar(address, message, signature, star)`: allows users to register a new Block with the star object into the chain.
+This method will resolve with the Block added or reject with an error.
+6. `getBlockByHash(hash)`: returns the Block, with the hash passed as a parameter.
+Search on the chain array for the block that has the hash.
+7.  `getStarsByWalletAddress (address)`: returns an array of Stars objects existing in the chain and are belongs to the owner with the wallet address passed as parameter.
+8. `validateChain()`: returns the list of errors when validating the chain.

+## Test your application functionalities

+To test the application I have used POSTMAN, to make the requests to the API.

 1. Run your application using the command `node app.js` You should see in your terminal a message indicating that the server is listening in port 8000: